matthewjchin/nbastatslookup/README.md

 All deployment and testing can be found in the "[test-branch](https://github.com/matthewjchin/nbastatslookup/tree/test-branch)" tree of the nbastatslookup repository.

-<h2>7/4/23 UPDATE</h2>
+<h2>8/28/24 UPDATE</h2>
 <br>
 The website URL is no longer functioning.
 Current testing and revisions are being done to the page.
 Additionally, the overall concept of the project is being changed as well as the server used to host the site is still being decided.

-You can still look through the code to see how the library was being used.
+You can still look through the code to see how the libraries were being used.

 <br>
 <h3>Update Log</h3>